 It is now obvious that most of the advance in resolution of cryo-em reconstructions since 2013 came from the use of direct electron capture cameras and not from reconstruction software improvements.
 I expect that the upcoming report from the 'EM Databank Map Challenge', which I participated in, will support this claim.

 However softwares like: Cryosparc, Relion, EMAN2, SPARC, Xmipp, Bsoft, and SIMPLE offer interfaces and often database connectivity improvements not available in SPIDER.
 Due to design differences these types of improvements are often impossible to add to SPIDER.

 SPIDER continues to be used for complete single particle reconstructions from microscope frame alignment thru refinement.
 It can yield reconstructions comparable in resolution to those from the above software even though it does not use 'maximum likelihood' methodology and some other advances.
 However it will be slower than GPU accelerated Cryosparc or Relion.
 It also has a command line interface which some younger users find old-fashioned.

 SPIDER contains software for reconstruction from tilt pair imagery, particle picking, classification capabilities, and a wide selection of general image processing operations which are not available in these other packages.
 These methods are valuable for tasks like creating particle masks and understanding particle heterogeniety.
 They are also valuable in teaching environments.

 What is the future role of SPIDER?
 It is already obvious that funding is not available for upgrades and improvements.
 Does anyone out there care?
 Where do we go from here?
 Do you see continued use of SPIDER in your laboratory.
 Please let us know!!

 The feasibililty of using GPU's and CUDA for speeding up reconstruction has changed significantly since I last described our efforts.
 Recent generations of GPU's from Nvidia, and perhaps AMD, load data at a much faster speed and a much larger memory size is available.
 It is no longer necessary to create a suite of approaches to parallelize different data set sizes and shapes.
 Implementations in Relion and more so in Cryosparc (using a different approach to alignment search) illustrate the speed-up that is possible.
-We should revisit GPU use within SPIDER.
+We should revisit GPU use within SPIDER, but I won't.